 We believe that secure, productive and just communities emerge and endure when the private, public and civil society sectors interact with accountability, inclusive participation and mechanisms for peaceful change.
-Transformational change occurs through the combination of: programmatic impact, the ability to influence change makers at local and global levels and a restlessness to innovate in search of better solutions.
+Transformational change occurs through the combination of: programmatic impact, influencing change-makers at local and global levels and a restlessness to innovate in search of better solutions.

-GOVERNING PRINCIPLES AND LEGISLATION
+) GOVERNING PRINCIPLES AND LEGISLATION